 Pikes Peak Climb

-• Views of the Continental Divide
+• Views of the iconic Continental Divide

-• Potential to Summit a 14er
+• The opportunity to summit a Colorado 14er

 What to Expect on your Pikes Peak Climb

-Why do we call this hike a “summit attempt”?
+Why do we call this hike a summit attempt?

-We cannot guarantee a summit on a particular day due to weather, pace, and other factors.
-However, we do our very best to safely and responsibly guide you on the trail.
 As part of our personalized planning, we closely monitor the weather and do everything within our power to help you climb America’s Mountain!

 Why attempt Pikes Peak with Hike For Life?

-Our summit guides have extensive hiking experience not only climbing Pikes Peak but many other Colorado 14ers (some multiple times!) as well as many other challenging climbs within the Unites States.
-We provide personalized planning for each guest, meaning we will guide you extensively as you prep for your summit attempt as well as guiding you on the trail—so why not leave the preparation to the pros!?
+Our summit guides have extensive hiking experience not only climbing Pikes Peak but many other Colorado 14ers (some multiple times!) as well as many other challenging climbs within the United States.

 pp+climb.jpg